 Keeping in touch

-When a child or adolescent is diagnosed with cancer, the family may experience emotional strain, financial stress and increased anxiety.
+When a child or adolescent is diagnosed with cancer, the family may experience emotional and financial strain, which can cause anxiety.
 One parent may have to take time off work so they can be with the child in hospital, while siblings are often left with just one parent at home.
 The changing family dynamics and stress can lead to relationship issues.
-In single-parent families, the pressures can be even greater.
+In single-parent or separated families, the pressures can be even greater.